telerik/kendo-ui-core/docs/controls/data-management/grid/pdf-export.md

 In some cases it is useful to send the generated file to a remote service.
 Do this by setting a `proxyUrl` and `forceProxy` to `true`.

-If the proxy returns `204 No Content`, no file will be sent to the server.
+If the proxy returns `204 No Content`, no "Save As..." dialog will appear on the client.

 The example below demonstrates how to post files to the server.